xdburstlimit/IRC-server-client-cpp/README.md

-Build an IRC-server-client with the use of the examples from Beej's networking guide(would highly recommend).
-Specifically used the polling sever from the book.
-Used pthreads for threading.
+Built an IRC-server-client with the use of the polling example from Beej's networking guide(would highly recommend reading through the the textbook).
+Used SFML,imgui,socket and pthreads.

-TODO:
-Clean up code.